IEEM-HsKA/AAD/README.md

 Automotive_Attack_Database_(AAD)_V2.0.db is an update of these two data sets in an SQLite table.
 The table contains 361 security attacks (621 attack steps) from public sources.

+Automotive_Attack_Database_(AAD)_V3.0.db is the current version.
+Minor erros and inconsistencies were fixed.